micro-api/micro-api/README.md

 The `@links` object in a collection **MAY** be a subset of the index `@links`.
 The top-level keys that are not reserved **MUST** be names of types, and their values **MUST** be an array of objects, no singular objects allowed.

 Note that in every entity, it is necessary to include backlinks, because bi-directional links are not assumed.
+The keys `@href` and `@id` are a **MUST** in the `@links` object of an entity.
 Also, the `include` query is not mandated by the specification, it is left to the implementer to decide how to include entities.

 An `@id` value that is an array indicates a to-many association, while a singular value indicates a to-one association.
 A null value or empty array indicates no link, and it is optional to include.